The Day The Crayons Quit: Summary and Review

 The Day The Crayons Quit by Drew Daywalt and Oliver Jeffers

-We read this book for our inaugural book club meeting, as it was a fun, light way to kick off the first meeting.
+We read this book for our inaugural idea club meeting, as it was a fun, light way to kick off the first meeting.

 There is a wonderful voice-acting reading of this book that I enjoyed, the narrator uses lots of zany and fun accents: youtube.com/watch?v=489micE6eHU